Overview

 Group Sustainability Policy

 At the overall organisational level, sustainability risks are managed under the Group Sustainability Policy (GSP).
 The GSP outlines our overarching principles and approach to sustainability, including sustainability risks.
-The GSP is implemented across our regional business units and enablers to assess, mitigate and manage sustainability risks within CIMB’s own operations.
+The GSP is implemented across our regional business units and enablers to assess, mitigate and manage sustainability risks within CIMB’s own operations and in our dealings with business relations.
 The GSP outlines our comprehensive approach to sustainability, detailing our commitment to:

 1. Managing Sustainability Risks